Wyattwwwww/ITM_19Fall_Plant-Management-System/README.md

 ## Note
 * *demo.jpg* is the photo of our demo and *circuit.png* is the circuit diagram of our system.
-* Only the controlling and hardware part is included here, as it is my part.
+* Only the controlling and circuit part is included here, as it is my part.